 |Copyright © Nucleus Medical Media, Inc.|

-- History of eczema, hay fever , or asthma
+- Family or personal history of eczema, hay fever , or asthma

 - Hives and itching